 The chemical composition of iron ores has an apparent wide range in chemical composition especially for Fe content and associated gangue minerals.
 Major iron minerals associated with most of the iron ores are hematite, goethite, limonite and magnetite.
 The main contaminants in iron ores are SiO2 and Al2O3.
 The typical silica and alumina bearing minerals present in iron ores are quartz, kaolinite, gibbsite, diaspore and corundum.
 Of these it is often observed that quartz is the main silica bearing mineral and kaolinite and gibbsite are the two-main alumina bearing minerals.

-Magnetic separation is typically used in the beneficiation of high grade iron ores where the dominant iron minerals are ferro and paramagnetic.
+Magnetic separation is typically used in high-grade iron ore beneficiation where the dominant iron minerals are ferro and paramagnetic.
 Wet and dry low-intensity magnetic separation (LIMS) techniques are used to process ores with strong magnetic properties such as magnetite while wet high-intensity magnetic separation is used to separate the Fe-bearing minerals with weak magnetic properties such as hematite from gangue minerals.
 Iron ores such goethite and limonite are commonly found in tailings and does not separate very well by either technique.

 Flotation is used to reduce the content of impurities in low-grade iron ores.
 Iron ores can be concentrated either by direct anionic flotation of iron oxides or reverse cationic flotation of silica, however reverse cationic flotation remains the most popular flotation route used in the iron industry.
 The use of flotation its limited by the cost of reagents, the presence of silica and alumina-rich slimes and the presence of carbonate minerals.
 Moreover, flotation requires waste water treatment and the use of downstream dewatering for dry final applications.